 ● Patients suffering from a tumor with an edge that is less than 3 mm away from the optic chiasm

-A stereotactic frame is first fitted onto the patient's head.
-The frame is attached through 4 titanium pins to the patient’s head – the pins usually penetrate around 2 mm.
-Local anesthesia may be administered during this point.
-If the patient is very young or anxious, general anesthesia may be used as well.
-MRIs and CT scans are then performed in order to set up a treatment plan.
+First, a stereotactic frame is placed in the head region of the patient.
+The frame is attached to the head with four pins.
+These pins penetrate up to 2 mm.
+Local anesthesia may be used for this procedure.
+General anesthesia may be appropriate if the patient is too young or very anxious.
+MRIs and CT scans are then performed to establish the treatment plan.

 Overnight stay is not required

-The average gamma knife surgery success rate is between 70 and 90%, depending on the location of the tumor or lesion and its size.
+The probability of success of gamma knife treatment is between about 70% and 90%, depending on the condition of the tumor or lesion.

-Patients will be required to perform follow-up tests in a few months after the gamma knife radiosurgery.
+Patients will be asked to perform follow-up tests within a few months after gamma knife radio surgery.